The truth about abundanceMotto of the day*. Abundance is one of those things that many people desire. How about you?

 It is such a cliché, but it is true: money cannot buy happiness.
 It can influence happiness since it can afford us necessities, a comfortable lifestyle, and opportunities that may increase our overall life satisfaction.
 But money, in itself, is not the abundance we seek.
 For some, too little money leads to unhappiness.
 For others, too much money complicates life in undesired ways.
-Regardless of how much money comes into our lives, after our basic needs are met, an increase in income not lead to more happiness.
+Regardless of how much money comes into our lives, after our basic needs are met, an increase in income does not lead to more happiness.

 Abundance is one of those things that many people want.
 For some, it seems to come easily and with little effort, and for others, it seems entirely out of range.
 For many people it appears within their grasp; however, time and time again they fall short of achieving it.
 The perspective through which we view abundance can impact how we cultivate it, or in some cases block it.

 Abundance is all around us.
 Limited perception of abundance prevents us from acknowledging all the blessings that had fallen into our lives.
 It doesn’t have to manifest as money.
 Abundance is a direct result of gratitude.

 Gratitude helps you tune into the simpler pleasures in life, the small miracles, the glimpses of beauty that you would have missed otherwise.
 Gratitude makes you smile more because it intensifies your joy.
 It’s that strong feeling of fulfillment and contentment you experience when you think about something or someone you are blessed to have in your life.
 With your mind set to gratitude, you will have the clarity to truly enjoy all that life is blessing you with.